magnusrodseth/disaster-tweets/assignment-2/README.md

 Finally, we lemmatized the text.
 Lemmatization is the process of reducing words to their base or dictionary form, considering their context and meaning.
 For example, "running" becomes "run" and "better" becomes "good."

+Moreover, we removed duplicated rows with regards to the `text` column, as outlined in assignment 1.

 When handling categorical data, we removeds rows with a `choose_one` value of `Can't decide`, according to what was outlined in assignment 1.
 Next, we mapped the `choose_one` values `Relevant` and `Not Relevant` to `1` and `0`, respectively.
 This was stored in a new feature, called `target`.

-Moreover, we removed duplicated rows with regards to the `text` column, as outlined in assignment 1.
+**NOTE:**
+For the test set, we did not remove any rows to not skew the results.
+However, the `choose_one` still needs to be mapped to a binary value such that the models predictions and the test set can be compared.
+In this delivery, we have mapped all the rows with 'cant decide' to 0.
+This is obvoiusly not ideal, as it may lead to metrics that are not representative of the model's performance.
+Another solution we considered was to remove the rows with 'cant decide' from the test set, from the perspective that wrong labling is out of the scope of the project.
+However, we went with the first alternative.

 ## 2. Extract features
 We have done feature extraction from two raw columns in the dataset: 'text' and 'keyword'.
 Here we will outline how the feature were extracted.

-### Text
+### The text column
 Machine learning models are not able to understand raw text, so the text must be converted into a numerical representation.
-The following methods were used to extract features from the text.
+The following methods were used to extract features from the text

 #### TF-IDF
 TD-IDF, or term frequency–inverse document frequency, is an extenstion of the bag-of-words model.
 The bag-of-words algorithm represents a document by the occurrence of words within a it.
 You first build a vocabulary by looking at the set of all words used in the corpus.
 The amount of words in the vocabulary maps directly to the number of features it produces for a given document.
 The result of embedding a document with bag-of-words is simply a one hot encoding of the ocurrences of the words in the vocabulary in the document.